nashie1004/online-chess/README.md

 # Online-Chess
 A simple real time 2-player chess web application created with Phaser, React, Typescript, Bootstrap, ASP.NET Core SignalR and Identity, and SQLite.
+Other services used are NGINX, AWS EC2, and AWS S3.
 Uses .NET 9 and React 18.
 You can view a demo [here](https://online-chess.xyz) hosted on AWS EC2.

 <p align="center">